Wayne Johnston (writer): Non-fiction

-Johnston has also published non-fiction: his Baltimore's Mansion (1999), is a memoir about his father and grandfather.
-It won the inaugural Charles Taylor Prize for literary non-fiction.
-Several of Johnston's books have been published in the United States, the United Kingdom, the Netherlands, Germany and China.
+Johnston has also published non-fiction.
+His Baltimore's Mansion (1999), is a memoir about his father and grandfather.
+It won the inaugural Charles Taylor Prize.

+His 2022 memoir Jennie's Boy recounts his childhood in Newfoundland and won the 2023 Stephen Leacock Memorial Medal for Humour.

 Academic appointments

 For the spring of 2002, Johnston was the Writer-in-Residence at Hollins University in Roanoke, Virginia.
-He returned to Hollins University in 2004 to fill the Distinguished Chair in Creative Writing, which he held till 2009.
+He returned to Hollins University in 2004 as the Distinguished Chair in Creative Writing, a position he held until 2009.

-His convocation address to the University of Alberta was subsequently published as "The Old Lost Land of Newfoundland: Family, Memory, Fiction and Myth" (2009, 47 pages) in the Henry Kreisel Lecture Series.
-Johnston has delivered a number of other prominent lectures, including the John Adams lecture in Amsterdam.
+In 2009, his lecture at the University of Alberta was published as the 48-page book The Old Lost Land of Newfoundland: Family, Memory, Fiction and Myth in the Henry Kreisel Lecture Series.
+Johnston has delivered a number of lectures at institutions including the John Adams Institute in the Netherlands.